By Hilde Thunem (email@example.com)

-Løvlid's interpretation thus diverges sharply from the construction pattern used by earlier and later hose.
-The whole basis for the interpretation is the lack of a seam at the tiny part of the foot piece fragment aligned with the bottom of the shaft L1.
-As the fragment is somewhat deteriorated at that location, the lack of a seam could simply be due to deterioration.
+None of the peripheral finds of footed hose from before or after the Viking Age have the seam running along the top of the foot.
+As Løvlid's interpretation is based on the lack of a seam at the bottom of the tiny (and deteriorated) part of the foot piece fragment sewn to L1, an alternative interpretation could be that the seam has disappeared.
 However, the Skjoldehamn socks already diverges from the usual pattern with their opening in the front.
 It is therefore conceivable that they diverged in other ways as well.

-Due to the limited archaeological evidence, it is difficult to know what kind of garment combinations would have been usual during the Viking Age.
+Hosur, sokkr and leistr would not have been worn in isolation.
+Due to the limited archaeological evidence, it is however difficult to know what garment combinations would have been usual during the Viking Age.

-The Skjoldehamn socks were worn together with an ankle length brók and ankle bands wound around the brók legs.
-This ensemble would have covered the entire leg.
-However, the bronze hooks found at the knees of the skeleton in Birka grave 905 indicate that hose (or possibly leg windings) could be worn with knee-length brækr.
-In addition, the hose from Haithabu harbour would have reached above the knee, and may have been combined with a short brók, other kind of underwear (or perhaps nothing at all).
+There is however, also evidence for hose, stockings or leg-windings being combined with shorter brækr.
+The bronze hooks found at the knees of the skeleton in Birka grave 905 indicate leg wear worn together with a knee-length brók.
+Furthermore, the hose from Haithabu harbour would have reached above the knee, and may have been combined with a short brók, other kind of underwear (or perhaps nothing at all).

 According to Owen-Crocker (2004, p.
 256-257) old English distinguishes between a sock (meon or socc) and hose (hosa).
 The Rule of Saint Benedict, a book of precepts for monks (written around AD 530-550, and followed for centuries afterwards), expects monks to have both soccas and hosan.
 Owen-Crocker interprets this as an indication that socks and hose were worn simultaneously, instead of as alternatives.
 While this description of monastic life is not directly applicable to the Vikings, it gives an indication of the use of socks and hose among people in the relevant period.
 In addition, the needlebound sock from York is an example of a sock that could very well have been combined with footless hose of some kind.

-Looking at the pictoral evidence, there are several Viking Age picture stones and silver figurines showing people that might be wearing hose when walking or riding.
-Unfortunately, for most of these it is impossible to know whether the artist meant to depict hose of some kind, or footed brækr, or if the people are walking barefoot.
-The exception is the stone from Etelhem, Gotland.
-The three figures at the top all have double lines drawn below the knee, possibly depicting a garter (hosna-reim) tying the hose at the knee.
+Looking at the pictoral evidence, there are several Viking Age picture stones and silver figurines showing people that might be wearing hosur, sokkr or leistr.
+Unfortunately, it is usually impossible to determine whether these figures are wearing leg wear, or if they are walking barefoot.
+One exception is the stone from Etelhem, Gotland, where the three figures at the top all have double lines drawn below the knee.
+This is possibly depicting a garter (hosna-reim) tying the hose or stocking.
 The lines at the knee of the rider may be a garter as well, or meant to separate the brók from the hose or stocking.

 Photos of the Etelhem picture stone

-In the Winchester Liber Vitae, the Danish King Cnut is also wearing hose with elaborate garters.
-However, it is hard to tell from this illustration whether the hose continues above the knee, or if Cnut is wearing a very slim brók.
+In the Winchester Liber Vitae, the Danish King Cnut is also wearing hose or socking with elaborate garters.
+However, it is hard to tell from this illustration whether it shows a hose that continues above the knee, or if Cnut is wearing knee-length stockings combined with a very slim brók.